jschristie/docs/sources/cluster/CAS_session_configuration.md

 ## Memcached configuration

+ - Deployer need to perform this operation as 'root' inside Gluu Server container
  - Install 'memcached-1.2.8-repcached-2.2-1.el6_.x86_64.rpm'
     - Get RPM from Gluu
       - RPM is rare in internet; deployer can use the 'memcached-repcached' source to build his/her own setup